vanStaen/rewaer/Readme.md

 Private or sensible data can be stored and access into and form a .env file: This is listed in the .gitignore, and should enver get pushed to git.

 Every variable saved in this file should be created in Heroku too, in order to be available to the app in live production.
-Therefore, one need to add those under `settings/Config` Vars : https://dashboard.heroku.com/apps/rewaer-backend/settings.
+Therefore, one need to add those under `settings/Config` Vars : https://dashboard.heroku.com/apps/rewaer-backend/settings. (more info in the docu : https://devcenter.heroku.com/articles/config-vars)

 ## RESSOURCES: